 Employment and support allowance

 If you’re not eligible for maternity allowance, you may be able to get employment and support allowance (ESA) instead.
-If you claim maternity allowance and don’t qualify, you’ll automatically be considered for employment and support allowance instead.
+If you claim maternity allowance and don’t qualify, you’ll automatically be considered for employment and support allowance as an alternative.

 Your MAT B1 form – the maternity certificate that your midwife gives you after your 20 week scan – is enough to prove that you’re unable to work.
 You won’t need to undergo a work capability assessment.